ahollyer/sketchpad/README.md

-#Sketch Pad
+# Sketch Pad
 ## A Project for Learning JavaScript/jQuery

-This is an assignment from the free curriculum at [The Odin Project](https://www.theodinproject.com).
+This project idea comes from the free curriculum at [The Odin Project](https://www.theodinproject.com).

 ***